Tomato Bruschetta Recipe for Canning

 • Clean jars and lids with warm soapy water.
 Ensure the jars do not have any chips or bubbles in the glass.

 Put your water bath canner on your stove.
-Add your canning rack to your water bath canner.
-Add your half-pint jars to the water bath canner.
+Add your canning rack to the water bath canner.
+Add your 1/2 pint jars to the water bath canner.
 They will warm as you heat the water.
 Add enough water to cover jars with at least 2-3 inches of water.
 Start to bring your water to a boil.

 • Prepare Garlic